PotatoFi/Parking-Potato/README.md

 * Red, which tells the driver to stop now!

 <h1>Configuration</h1>
 <p>The device starts with a default "stop" distance of 24 inches.
-To configure a custom stop distance, park your car where you want it, and press but button.
+To configure a custom stop distance, park your car where you want it, and press the button.
 This will set a custom stop distance, and it will save it to the EEPROM, so the distance will persist after power failures.</p>